 There are three operational efficiencies that can be employed in restaurants to help improve overall performance.
 These strategies are focused on:

 - Reducing waste: One way to reduce waste is to streamline food preparation.
 This can be done by preparing food in advance, using standardized recipes, and investing in quality restaurant equipment.
-In addition, effective inventory management helps to minimize food waste.
+In addition, effective restaurant inventory management helps to minimize food waste and food cost.

 By employing these operational efficiencies, restaurants can improve their overall performance and create a more enjoyable dining experience for their customers.